Work in Progress

 3. What are the factors that, in a resource-poor environment, affect children’s ability to harness the potential returns of early literacy skills?

-The Affordable Care Act, Breastfeeding, and Women’s Labor Force Participation, with Mark Borgschulte.
+The Affordable Care Act, Breastfeeding, and Women’s Labor Force Participation, with Mark Borgschulte and Alok Ranjan.

 The Affordable Care Act (ACA) provided a number of provisions to support breastfeeding.
 In March, 2010, Section 4207 of the ACA went into effect, requiring that employers provide “reasonable break time” and “a place, other than a bathroom” for employees to express breast milk up to one year after a child’s birth.
 Section 2713, required that health insurance plans issued after August 1, 2012 cover breastfeeding supplies and support services.
 Our study will examine the impact of the ACA breastfeeding provisions on women.
 Our specific aims are to examine: